Zwedru

+As the main population center in the county and the region as a whole, Zwedru has many entertainment centers, Hotels, Motels and Guest Houses.

-There are 7 high schools (3 public and 4 private) in the city and several primary schools mainly operated by churches and other private groups.
-The 7 diploma and examination certificate offering institutions are (public): the Zwedru Multilateral High School, Tubman Wilson Institute, Suah Memorial High school; (private): Richardson Baptist High School, M.Nixon Garlo Lutheran High school, Bishop Juwle High school, Zwedru United Methodist High school and Solid Foundation High School recently established in 2009.
+There are 10 high schools (3 public and 7 private) in the city and several primary schools mainly operated by churches and other private groups.
+The 10 diploma and national examination certificate offering institutions are (public): The Zwedru Multilateral High School, Tubman Wilson Institute, Suah Memorial High School; (private): Robert Baker Richardson Baptist High School, M. Nixon Garlo Evangelical Lutheran High School, Bishop Juwle High School, Zwedru United Methodist High School, Salvation Army High School, Mike Tula Wilson AG School and Solid Foundation High School recently established in 2009.
 The only campus of the Grand Gedeh County Community College is situated on the outskirts of the city in the Garloville area.

 History

 Zwedru is best known for the birthplace of former 21st president of Liberia, Samuel Doe.
-After taking power in a bloody coup d’état in 1980, he installed a number of pavements and also constructed a mansion on the edge of town where he lived until 9 September 1990, when he was finally captured, tortured and murdered by rebels at a military base in Monrovia.
+After taking power in a bloody coup d’état in 1980, he installed a number of pavements and also constructed a mansion on the edge of town but he did not live there even for a night until 9 September 1990, when he was captured, tortured and murdered by rebels at a military base in Monrovia.